The easier it is for agents to access your home, the more showings you will get and the faster it will sell.

-Agents love CSS because they can call one phone number and set up all their showings in a matter of minutes, and get any information they need such as keybox combinations, alarm codes, gate codes, pet information and other showing instructions.
-CSS then calls and emails the client to alert them of the showing.
+Agents love ST because they can go online or call one phone number and set up all their showings in a matter of minutes, and get any information they need such as keybox combinations, alarm codes, gate codes, pet information and other showing instructions.
+ST then calls and emails the client to alert them of the showing.

-It’s a secure system, because all agents need to register with CSS and obtain a “showing code” before they can use it.
+It’s a secure system, because all agents need to register with ST and obtain a “showing code” before they can use it.
 Any time they want to set up showings or get any information, they must provide their showing code.

-CSS is only for agents to set up showings through MLS, and not for use by the general public, so the CSS telephone number should NOT be put on flyers, yard signs, or any other advertising materials intended for buyers.
+ST is only for agents to set up showings through MLS, and not for use by the general public, so the ST telephone number should NOT be put on flyers, yard signs, or any other advertising materials intended for buyers.